Why Ticket Deflection is a Bad Metric for Chatbots

 A ticket that has been deflected is a ticket that you don’t have to deal with, so the more you can “deflect” the better, right?

 Well, we think deflection is the wrong thing to measure when it comes to chatbots, virtual assistants and customer service automation in general.
 That’s not to say it’s not valid on some level (which we’ll get in to), but at best it should be considered a goal and not a metric.
+Digital customer service plays a crucial role in this strategy, offering various self-service channels that cater to different customer needs.
+Monitoring the call deflection rate is essential to measure the effectiveness of these strategies in managing customer demand.

 Here is our reasoning, and you can make up your own mind.